National Women and Girls HIV/AIDS Awareness Day Fact Sheet

 Why is National Women and Girls HIV/AIDS Awareness Day important?

-The theme for NWGHAAD 2022 is: Prevention and Testing at Every Age.
+The theme for NWGHAAD 2023 is: Prevention and Testing at Every Age.
 Care and Treatment at Every Stage.
-This year’s theme focuses on prevention of new HIV infections, increased testing, and better care for individuals living with HIV.
+The theme reemphasizes the need to further prevention efforts and ensure equity in HIV care and treatment.
+It also reinforces the first 3 goals of the National HIV/AIDS Strategy, that focus on the prevention of new HIV infections, improving HIV-related health outcomes of people living with HIV and reducing HIV-related disparities.
 By working together, we can help eliminate HIV and improve the quality of treatment and care for people currently living with HIV.

 There are steps you can take to protect yourself, your partner, patients, your family, and your neighbors.